 Not only are banks distributing bonuses again — which in itself is something the administration thinks they should be ashamed of — they are “once again engaging in risky bets to reap quick rewards,” said Obama and that does not “reflect what the country has been through.”
 It looks like “business as usual” to the president and for whatever reason, America can’t go back to that.

 Wall Street is protesting.
 First, the government bailed them out because they were supposedly “too big to fail,” upsetting the natural order of the free market by rewarding failing businesses.
-Next, the very same financial institutions were held responsible for a crisis that started in the single-most regulated sector of the US economy — the housing market.
+Next, the very same financial institutions were held responsible for a crisis that started in the single-most regulated sector of the American economy — the housing market.
 Now, they are further penalized for a crime they did not commit as the White House announces a largely redundant policy that only reinvigorates existing misconceptions and hatred of the financial sector at large.

 The president sees things differently.
 He denounced the “twisted logic” of Wall Street that supposedly argues that it would be “more appropriate for the American people to bear the costs of the bailout, rather than the industry that benefited from it,” adding, “even though these executives are out there giving themselves huge bonuses.”
 And these monocle-wearing, cigar-smoking big shots are complaining they’re being treated unfairly?